Dnawrkshp/deadlocked-cheats/vehicle-selection/README.md

-# vehicle-selection (Online Only)
+# vehicle-selection
 Edits the create game screen to allow choosing of all vehicles on any map that has vehicles.

 This will not add vehicles to maps (exampe: hovership will still not spawn on Sarathos).
-This is used for custom maps that have all vehicles.
+This is used for custom maps that have all vehicles, such as Bakisi Isle.